sri2k1us/de-components/README.md

 This repo serves as a common React component and util library for CyVerse's Discovery Environment user interfaces, such as the [Discovery Environment](https://github.com/cyverse-de/ui/) and [VICE](https://github.com/cyverse-de/interapps-landing).

+### Publishing to npm registry

+Once your PR is accepted, Please merge your branch with `master` from you command-line and update the version.
+Now push your commits to `master`.
+This will trigger the workflow to build, run test and publish.
+All other steps listed under Development Workflow are optional.

+### `npm run deploy-storybook`

+This will deploy any changes or updates to our components' code and stories to GitHub pages for users to see and test the functionality of the components.

 ## Development Workflow

 In the project directory, you can run: